StatBiomed/sbms-server/Jupyterlab.md

   Replace PORT by any integer number between 8001 and 9999.

 ## Lauch and Connect
-* On the server, from any folder Now Launch : `jupyter notebook`
+* **On server**, from any folder Now Launch : `jupyter lab` in conda base evironment

+* **On local machine**:
+  1. On your local terminal run the following:
+     ```bat
+     ssh -N -L PORT:localhost:PORT user@biomed1.sbms.hku.hk
+     ```
-* On your local machine, open https://biomed1.sbms.hku.hk:PORT/lab/ in your browser, e.g., firefox.
-Note (lauch HKU VPN first if you are not within HKU network).
+  2. Go to your local browser and open https://localhost:PORT

+  Note, lauch HKU VPN first if you are not within HKU network.
 Please use `https` instead of `http` otherwise you won't be able to use it.
 Also, Chrome does not work well with this setup.
   Use Firefox, Safari, or others instead.

-Alternative lauch in local machine (optional, normally not needed):
-  * On your local terminal run the following:
-    ```bat
-    ssh -N -L PORT:localhost:PORT user@biomed1.sbms.hku.hk
-    ```
-  * Go to your local browser and open https://localhost:PORT
+* Alternatively On your local machine, open https://biomed1.sbms.hku.hk:PORT/lab/